PX4/PX4-user_guide/en/advanced_config/prearm_arm_disarm.md

 :::

 Users can control progression though these states using a [safety switch](../getting_started/px4_basic_concepts.md#safety_switch) on the vehicle (optional) *and* an [arming switch/button](#arm_disarm_switch), [arming gesture](#arm_disarm_gestures),  or *MAVLink command* on the ground controller:
-- A *safety switch* is an control *on the vehicle* that must be engaged before the vehicle can be armed, and which may also prevent prearming (depending on the configuration).
+- A *safety switch* is a control *on the vehicle* that must be engaged before the vehicle can be armed, and which may also prevent prearming (depending on the configuration).
   Commonly the safety switch is integrated into a GPS unit, but it may also be a separate physical component.

   :::warning